Business Risks

 Countermeasures

 The Daiwa House Group is engaged in a wide range of business operations and, by selecting businesses suited to the real estate it acquired in the process, the Group seeks to enhance its asset value.
-In addition, the Group monitors the real estate it owns, including obtaining appraisals on a regular basis, and takes appropriate action if there are indications of a decrease in value.
+In addition, the Group monitors its real estate holdings including through the regular acquisition of appraisals, and takes appropriate action when signs of a decline in value are identified.
 Further, the Group's policy is not to hold risk assets other than real estate, in principle, except where necessary for business and it monitors the price risk of assets held on a regular basis.

 ⑨ Risks associated with real estate development operations